egecansen/resume/README.md

 - Generating comprehensive test reports to facilitate decision-making and enhance software quality.

 I am an active contributor of public utility libraries focused on software automation and java.
-With a proven ability to identify and resolve complex issues, I optimize test efficiency and effectiveness.
-As a strong team player with excellent communication skills, I adopt a collaborative approach to achieving project goals. <br>
+My main approach is to identify issues and optimize efficiency and effectiveness.
+I adopt a collaborative approach to achieving project goals.  <br>

 ## Skills